 Note: successful applications into the program must be timely.
 Applicants are strongly encouraged to begin entry of data into the OTCAS process when the application process begins in July.

-Admission to the OTD program is dependent upon completion of certain course and degree prerequisites.
+Admission to the OTD program is dependent upon completion of the below prerequisite courses and a bachelors degree from a U.S. regionally accredited institution.

 Successful candidates must have and maintain the statutory requirements that will be needed for licensure.
 While requirements vary from state to state, NAU OTD requires that students meet background requirements of the State of Arizona.
 This is because of the extensive fieldwork experiences in Arizona.